-RTI Connext® software includes the world's leading implementation of the Object Management Group (OMG) Data Distribution Service (DDS) standard.
+RTI Connext® software includes the world's leading implementation of the Object Management Group (OMG) Data Distribution Service (DDSTM) standard.
 DDS is the only open standard for messaging that supports the unique needs of both enterprise and real-time systems.
 Its open interfaces and advanced integration capabilities slash costs across a system's lifecycle, from initial development and integration through ongoing maintenance and upgrades.

 What is DDS?